brosil01/portfolio/README.md

 Welcome to my personal portfolio website, hosted with GitHub Pages!

-This website showcases my background as a Computer Science student, my skills in full-stack development, and a sample project – a custom-built JavaScript calculator.
+This website showcases my background as a Computer Science student and my skills in full-stack development.

 ---